Hong Kong Braces For More Protests

 The federation also called for acts of “civil disobedience” in what is fast becoming not just a demonstration against divisive legislation but a push for greater political freedom and a mass repudiation of the territory’s sovereign power, Beijing.

-“I urge Carrie Lam to answer those demands by 5:00 p.m.
+“I urge [Hong Kong’s top official] Carrie Lam to answer those demands by 5:00 p.m.
 The government needs to face the voice of the people; they need to respond,” prominent democracy activist Joshua Wong, 22, told TIME

 Earlier, he told reporters: “Civil disobedience is the plan.”